ChrisWhealy/wasm_sha256/README.md

 ## Making Mistakes With The Memory Map

-Inside the WASM module, you (and you alone) are responsible for deciding how linear memory should be laid.
+Inside the WASM module, you (and you alone) are responsible for deciding how linear memory should be laid out.

 Therefore, it's your job to decide which values are written to which locations and how long those value are.
 This includes the text strings used in error and debug messages.

 You must store these strings at locations that do not overlap!

-I've added[^2] a Python script called `chaeck_wasm_overlaps.py` that runs utility `wasm-objdump`, then checks the memory map for overlapping regions.
+I've added[^2] a Python script called `check_wasm_overlaps.py` that runs the utility `wasm-objdump`, then checks the resulting memory map for overlapping regions.

 ```bash
 $ python3 check_wasm_overlaps.py ./bin/sha256.debug.opt.wasm